There are some techniques and methods for efficient fingerspelling.

 The fingerspelling above is what it looks like in general and by standard.
 It is fluid.
 Though, fluent signers have adopted some certain styles and movements for some words and certain letters.

 How does one recognize a space between fingerspelled words.
 There are several subtle indicators.
 A person indicates a brief pause or space between fingerspelled words.
 It is the equivalent of a space in spoken or written forms.
 In addition, the person also indicate a slight stress of the first or last letter of each word, along with a non-manual marker (eg. slightly nodding).
-[Video will be demonstrated here shortly.]

 One of the techniques is the "glide".
 The video above shows an example of using the glide for the letter "n" in "Anna".
 The signer glides the double-letter sideway briefly.
-However, this movement does not work for other alphabetical letters (e.g. it does not fit well for "p" in "apple"), in which one has to fingerspell the double letter "individually" like any other letters.
+However, this movement does not work for some alphabetical letters (e.g. it does not fit well for "p" in "apple"), in which one has to fingerspell the double letter "individually" like any other letters.

 Another technique, though unique that works only for one alphabetical letter, is the double "z" as in "pizza", in which the handshape has double bent fingers instead of a (single) index finger.
 The video above illustrates the double letter "z".